-The threat of violent crime in Guatemala is rated by the U.S. Department of State as "critical".
-The Embassy has no reason to believe that U.S. citizens are being specifically targeted, although criminals in Guatemala may assume that U.S. citizens and their relatives have more money than average Guatemalans.
+The threat of violent crime in most of Guatemala is rated by the U.S. Department of State as Level 2with certain provinces as "Level 3".
+The Embassy has no reason to believe that U.S. citizens are being specifically targeted, although criminals Guatemala may assume that U.S. citizens and their relatives have more money than average Guatemalans.
 Longer-term residents and dual nationals are more likely to become victims of serious crimes, as they tend to be integrated into local society and may not reside in safer areas.
-Tourists seem to be largely shielded from the worst incidents of violent crime, and instead succumb principally to pickpockets and purse-snatchers.
+Tourists seem to be largely shielded from the worst incidents of violent crime, but are susceptible to pickpockets and purse-snatchers.
 However, U.S. tourists have also been victims of rapes, physical assaults, armed robberies and murders.